karam084/budget_app/README.md

 ![](./app/assets/images/trann.png)

-> This project is a blog that allows the user to create cartegory, add a transaction and view transaction made my each cartegory creator.
-The whole project is based on the ERDiagram below:
+> This project is a blog that allows the user to create a category, add a transaction, and view transactions made by each category creator.
+The whole project is based on the diagram below:
 ![blog_app_diagram](./app/assets/images/erd_diagram.png)

 ## Built With